MrEmsii/MiniRaspberry/README.md

 # Author: Emsii
 # 1 Update Date and Create: 5.11.2022

-Test program and learn Python3
+Test program for learning Python3 and RasberryPi

 LCD-I2C - Program for operating the display and learning the operation of DS18B20 temperature sensors and sqlite3 database (save temperature in database)